Tell us a little about yourself (kids, married, job)?

 What are your hobbies outside of running?

-What is your favorite place to run?
+What is your favorite race?

 What is your bucket list event?

-What is your proudest running moment?
+What is your proudest race moment?